-Thanks to Scholastic UK for a review copy of this book!
+Thank you so much to Scholastic for sending a copy of this beautiful book my way!

 A Sky Painted Gold is Laura Wood’s YA debut (she has previously written Middle Grade novels) – and it’s a glorious Cornish adventure, perfect for a sunny afternoon.

 I had the joy of attending Scholastic’s Book Blogger Brunch earlier this year, where Laura gave the first reading from this novel and revealed the simply stunning cover.
 You really do need to see it in person – the gold foil and dotted design are breathtakingly beautiful.

 A Sky Painted Gold is the story of Lou, who has grown up in a sleepy Cornish village with her many siblings, dreaming of becoming a writer.
 When her older sister Alice marries her childhood sweetheart, Lou is left fearing that her childhood is coming to an end and she’ll have to find herself a suitable husband.
 Across the sea, the grand Cardew house has stood empty for years – until its owners, the handsome Robert and gorgeous Caitlin, return for a summer of grand Gatsby-esque parties.
 Soon Lou is swept up in their glamorous world, all the while thinking she’ll soon have to step back into reality…